Spanish for families and couples

 - All of the students gather together to honor the student that is graduating.
 The teachers speak, as well as the student is able to say his/her thoughts, reflections.

 - The student is also presented with a CISA Certificate, which includes the number of hours studied.

 Wireless and Internet access

-- Students can feel safe to bring their laptop and use the wireless Internet provided at CISA.
-Some of the homestay families have Internet.
-The Rental Homes have internet, which is charged extra.
+- • Students can feel safe to bring their laptop and use the wifi provided at CISA.
+The Deluxe Homestays provide internet service.
+The Standard Homestays do not guarantee internet service.
+The Rental Homes have internet service.